SpotCompiled/SpotveeC/README.md

 3. Now any "SpotC" Apps will show up in AltStore/SideStore under the "Browse" tab where you can install and update your apps easily from within AltStore/SideStore.<br/>

 ## How it's Made<br/>
 I post a new release everytime their is an EeveeSpotify Update, or there is a new major Spotify update that is compatible with the latest Spotilife.
 I get the vanilla Spotify IPA from IOS God's [Decrypted AppStore](https://armconverter.com/decryptedappstore/us/spotify) or from green verified links on [AppDB](https://appdb.to/app/ios/324684580), I will specify details on each release page.
 Then I download the latest EeveeSpotify .deb from Eevee's release page [here](https://github.com/whoeevee/EeveeSpotify/releases/latest) and Orion Runtime (iOS 14 - 16) off of Chariz [here](https://chariz.com/get/orion-runtime14) (it's a dependency) using [cydownload](https://github.com/borishonman/cydownload).
-I then inject the .deb into the IPA using [Sidloadly](https://sideloadly.io) or [Azule](https://github.com/Al4ise/Azule), and change the IPA version to the EeveeC version.
+I then inject the .deb into the IPA using [Sidloadly](https://sideloadly.io) or [Azule](https://github.com/Al4ise/Azule), and change the IPA version to the SpotveeC version.
 I do not do anything else to the IPA (Unless otherwise specified in the release notes)...
 However please note that theoretically, IOSGod's decrypted app store could insert malware, same with Sideloadly/Azule, cydownload and Eevee's tweak, these are, however, considered trusted by the community and/or Open-Source.
 This is use at your own risk, and I am not responsible for *ANY* damage.

-Version Format is *EeveeC Version*\_*Spotify Version*<br/>
+Version Format is *SpotveeC Version*\_*Spotify Version*<br/>
 Ex. *v1.3.6*\_*v8.7.78*<br/>

 ## Credits:<br/>